Baltimore to pursue legal action following Key Bridge collapse

 - Oops!Something went wrong.Please try again later.

-In a statement, Scott said the city had hired Philadelphia law firm Saltz Mongeluzzi Bendesky, which specializes in personal injury suits, and DiCello Levitt, a Washington, D.C.-based firm that specializes in civil and human rights litigation and commercial, environmental, and class-action lawsuits.
-Sara Gross, the city Office of Law’s chief of affirmative litigation, will also be a part of the legal team.
+In a statement, Scott said the city had hired Philadelphia law firm Saltz Mongeluzzi Bendesky, which specializes in personal injury suits, and DiCello Levitt, a Chicago-based firm that specializes in civil and human rights litigation and commercial, environmental, and class-action lawsuits.
+Sara Gross, the city Office of Law’s chief of affirmative litigation, will also serve on the legal team.

 Scott said the city’s purpose in hiring the firms was to “hold the wrongdoers responsible and to mitigate the immediate and long-term harm caused to Baltimore City residents.”